Startup life is hard enough when you’re trying to get a product off the ground.

 Achieving the first stages of growth necessary to access further venture capital, or generate revenues you can rely on, is not easy.
 Your customers have higher expectations for your product and your team is expanding and professionalizing all while you’re still trying to improve output.

-Fortunately, conferences exist where you can go to watch lectures, promote your product, and realize that everyone else is fighting the same issues at the networking events.
+Fortunately, training tools and conferences exist where you can go to watch lectures, promote your product, and realize that everyone else is fighting the same issues at the networking events.

 One growing scene at the moment is the European SaaS market.